netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 An attacker can send a spoofed packet to a server.
 The packet contains a new path (for example broken or with high latency).
-The server accepts the packet and stores the path for being used for all futur communication with the client.
+The server accepts the packet and stores the path for being used for all future communication with the client.
 The next packet sent to the client will take the injected malicious path and will fail (or at least be redirected).
-This happens even if th epacket is rejectd by the QUIC(-MP) layer because the SCION layer will never learn about the packet being rejected.
+This happens even if the packet is rejectd by the QUIC(-MP) layer because the SCION layer will never learn about the packet being rejected.